LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

 2. **Using Calplot in Python:** Calplot is a Python library specifically designed for creating calendar heatmaps.
 It's an effective tool for this type of visualization because it's tailored to represent time series data in a calendar format.

-3. **Color Coding with `cmap`:** The `cmap` parameter in Calplot allows you to select the color scheme for the heatmap.
+3. **Color Coding with `cmap`:** The `cmap` parameter in Calplot allows us to select the color scheme for the heatmap.
 In our case, we're using `GnBu`, which typically ranges from green (representing lower values) to blue (indicating higher values).
 The choice of color scheme is important as it visually communicates the data's range and intensity.

 4. **Interpreting the Heatmap:** In the resulting heatmap, days with higher PM2.5 averages will appear in darker blue, while days with lower averages will be in lighter green or white.
 Days without data or with a value of zero will be uncolored or differently marked, indicating missing data.